JustAnOpossum/Better-Discord-Screen-Share/README.md

 # Known Bugs

-1. Sometimes the video will be blank, I have put a self correcting function into the server but it does not work 100% of the time.
+1. Sometimes the video will be blank, There is no way I can fix this since the problem is with the media server.

 2. The media server has a memory leak, so every time that the screen share stops it will restart kurento.
 That's why there is a sudo password environment variable.